Swensy67/Week-3-getting-and-cleaning-data/README.md

 2. Load dplyr and plyr libraries.
 3. Source the run_analysis.R
 4. Run the run_analysis.R
-5. This program will give you 2 final data frames :
+5. This program will :
+    * give you 2 final data frames :
-    * data2 :
-    * data3 :
+        * data2 : merged training and test sets with only measurements on the mean and standard deviation for each measurment.
+Moreover, variables are labeled, such as the activities and the data set is sorted by activity and subject.
+        * data3 : data frame containing average of each variable for each activity and each subject of data2.
+    * write in the working directory a "finalDataSet.txt" containing data of data3.